EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

-\ul{Brant}: This model was evaluated on three intracranial EEG datasets, one of which was used for pretraining.
-The downstream tasks evaluated include signal forecasting, imputation, and seizure detection.
-For all these tasks, the pretrained model was fine-tuned or linear probed for the respective task.
-The fully-supervised baselines with pretraining considered in this study included (RP, TS, CPC)~\cite{banville2021uncovering}, BENDR~\cite{kostas2021bendr}, MVTS~\cite{potter2022unsupervised} and BrainBERT that are designed for brain signals and CoST~\cite{woo2022cost}, TF-C~\cite{zhang2022self}, PatchTST~\cite{nieTimeSeriesWorth2023}, TS-TCC~\cite{eldele2021time} that are for general time series.
-Fully-supervised baselines without any pretraining included, handcrafted features-based methods such as spectral power~\cite{zhang2015low}, rythmicity spectrogram~\cite{handa2021epileptic}, and amplitude-integrated EEG~\cite{kadivar2019comparison} along with SEEG-Net~\cite{wang2022seeg}.
+\ul{Brant}: This model was evaluated on three unseen intracranial EEG datasets, including one private and two public datasets (MAYO and FNUSA).
+The downstream tasks evaluated include signal forecasting, imputation, seizure detection, and pathology detection.
+For all these tasks, the pretrained model was fine-tuned or linear-probed using task labels.
+The self-supervised pretrained baselines considered in this study included (RP, TS, CPC)~\cite{banville2021uncovering}, BENDR~\cite{kostas2021bendr}, MVTS~\cite{potter2022unsupervised}, and BrainBERT that are designed for brain signals, and CoST~\cite{woo2022cost}, TF-C~\cite{zhang2022self}, PatchTST~\cite{nieTimeSeriesWorth2023}, TS-TCC~\cite{eldele2021time} that are designed for general time series.
+Fully-supervised baselines without any pretraining included handcrafted features-based methods such as spectral power~\cite{zhang2015low}, rhythmicity spectrogram~\cite{handa2021epileptic}, and amplitude-integrated EEG~\cite{kadivar2019comparison} along with SEEG-Net~\cite{wang2022seeg}.
 In signal forecasting and imputation tasks, fine-tuned Brant consistently outperformed several time series baselines and its own linear probing version.
-In the seizure detection task, both the fine-tuned and linear probed versions of Brant outperformed other supervised and EEG-FM baselines, including BrainBERT.
-These observations held true even in low-labeled settings.
+In the seizure detection and pathology detection tasks, both the fine-tuned and linear probed versions of Brant outperformed other supervised and EEG-FM baselines, including BrainBERT.
+These observations held true in low-labeled settings as well.

 \ul{BIOT}: This model was evaluated entirely on scalp EEG datasets on various clinical tasks.
 The supervised baselines considered in this study included SPaRCNet~\cite{jing2023development}, ContraWR~\cite{yang2021self}, CNN-Transformer~\cite{peh2022transformer}, FFCL~\cite{li2022motor}, ST-Transformer~\cite{song2021transformer}.
-Evaluations showed that the pretrained BIOT model with fine-tuning outperformed several fully-supervised baselines in CHB-MIT seizure detection and TUAB normal/abnormal classification.
-Whereas, in two other tasks, namely IIIC seizure classification and TUEV event classification, both the vanilla untrained BIOT in the fully-supervised setting and the pretrained BIOT model in the fine-tuning setting outperformed all the supervised baselines.
+Evaluations showed that the finetuned BIOT encoder outperformed several fully-supervised baselines in CHB-MIT seizure detection and TUAB normal/abnormal classification.
+In two other tasks, namely IIIC seizure classification and TUEV event classification, both the vanilla untrained BIOT in the fully supervised setting and the pretrained BIOT model in the fine-tuning setting outperformed all supervised baselines.